-Support Migrant Children and Dreamers
+Support Immigrant Children

-Take Action to Help Immigrant Children
+Take Action to Help Migrants, Dreamers and Undcoumented Children

 Every child deserves the care, support, and services they need to thrive.
 Yet, migrant children entering the U.S. are often confined in detention centers, separated from their families, prevented from quick reunification with family or sponsors, denied access to legal representation, and deprived of accurate information in a language they can understand.
 Others, who were brought to the U.S. as children by their parents and now call the U.S. home, remain in a state of limbo without a pathway to citizenship.